iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h3 name='f1'>6.
 F1 Score | F Measure</h3>

-- Weighted average (Harmonic Mean) of precision and recall.
+- The weighted average (Harmonic Mean) of precision and recall.
 - The F1 Score keeps a balance between recall and precision for the classifier model.
 - Useful for imbalanced datasets (Uneven class distribution) and it also considers FP and FN.
 - Better measure for the incorrectly classified cases than the accuracy metric.